Pay Transparency Laws:

 However, there are exceptions to the law, including:

-It goes into effect Jan.
+This law went into effect on Jan.
 1, 2024.

 The Illinois pay transparency law requires employers to include a good-faith estimate of the pay scale and benefits in any job posting.